 Electronic prescribing is not mandatory, and patients and prescribers will be able to choose electronic or paper prescriptions.

-Software vendors are currently working towards implementing electronic prescribing functionality in their clinical systems.
+Software vendors have been working towards implementing electronic prescribing functionality in their clinical systems.
 It is recommended that practices consider upgrading to the latest version of their clinical system to allow more time for your practice to adapt quickly to the new electronic prescribing functionality once it becomes available.

 What are the benefits of electronic prescribing?

 - Improved patient safety by reducing the risk of transcription errors;

 - Improved practitioner workflow efficiencies by reducing unnecessary paperwork;

 - Choice of prescription format that suits patient preference;

 - Potential for new or alternative digital health services and initiatives into the future;